 Ensuring that the grades you are awarded are fair

 All assessments are subject to both internal and external verification.
-This means that the marks awarded for assessments will be checked and verified both by internal and external examiners to ensure that they are consistent, fair and in line with national standards.
+This means that the marks awarded for assessments will be checked and verified through both internal moderation and external examiners to ensure that they are consistent, fair and in line with national standards.
 All marks are provisional - and may go up or down - until the Board of Examiners has been held.
 The Assessment and Moderation Cycle (available on the UCB Portal) shows you the process and considerations lecturers follow when assessing your work.

-Who sits on an the Board of Examiners?
+Who sits on the Board of Examiners?